John Knox Bokwe: Imvo Zabantsundu newspaper: 1898–1899

 In 1897, after 24 years of service, Bokwe left Lovedale Mission to collaborate with John Tengo Jabavu in producing the Xhosa newspaper Imvo Zabantsundu ("African Opinion") in King Williamstown.
 Many Xhosa South Africans were critical of the views expressed by Jabavu, in part because Jabavu was an Mfengu, a group regarded as subordinate to and unrepresentative of the Xhosa people. iZwi la Bantu ("The Voice of the People") was founded and published in East London, under the editorship of N. C. Mhala, in opposition to the Imvo Zabantsundu ("African Opinion") newspaper.
 It was to discourage these accusations that Bokwe, a Xhosa, went to join Jabavu.
+Olwage notes that Bokwe’s brief involvement in journalism reflected his multifaceted contributions to Xhosa culture, although his true calling lay in music and ministry.

 Bokwe's two years on the newspaper, however, were most frustrating and unhappy and this began to tell on his health.
 In 1899 he left the Jabavu and the newspaper business for his wife's home at Tsomo, in the Transkei, to recuperate.

 Missionary and political work: 1900–1920

+Bokwe's transition from journalism to ministry marked a new phase in his life where he sought to use music as a tool for social change.
+As Olwage explains, Bokwe's compositions, such as "Plea for Africa," aimed to convey the struggles and aspirations of his fellow Africans.
+This piece was structured in the verse-chorus form common in revivalist music, alternating between a soloist and choir, which became a defining feature of South African choral music.
+Bokwe used these musical forms not only for spiritual upliftment but also as a means of exhibiting African musical capabilities to Western audiences.

 While recuperating in Tsomo, Bokwe realized that his real calling was to be a minister, not a journalist.
 He left Tsomo for the town of Ugie in 1900, where he served first as an evangelist, and then as a probationer.
 In 1906 he was ordained as a minister of the United Free Church.
 When Bokwe first arrived at Ugie, there was no school for either black or white in the district.
 He opened a school for children in the town, at first with no government grant.
 He then went out into the outlying areas, opening schools and churches.

 In 1906, through his efforts, the town of Ugie built its first European school.
 He also served as town clerk.
 After years of hard work, his schools flourished until, under the provisions of the Native Private Location Act, African squatters on white farms were turned out, and all but two of Bokwe's schools and churches were obliged to close.